upslopeio/ibm-cloud-garage-training/computer-setup/apac-emea/README.md

    1. If no clusters are listed, run `rm ~/.local/ibmcloud-account.yaml`, then run the automatic setup script again.
 4. Run `icc <cluster-name>`.
 You should not see an error message.
    1. Clusters are listed in `<cluster-name> - <account-nick-name>/<organization>/<custer-name>` format. e.g. if you see `itzroks-100000kr1k-4etfy6od - upslope-garage/dteroks/itzroks-100000kr1k-4etfy6od` then the cluster name is `itzroks-100000kr1k-4etfy6od`.
+5. Make sure you are logged into `cloud.ibm.com` in your browser.
-5. Run `oc console` and you should see the OpenShift Web Console popping up in a new browser tab (this can take up to 10 seconds).
+6. Run `oc console` and you should see the OpenShift Web Console popping up in a new browser tab (this can take up to 10 seconds).

 ## Visual Studio Code auto save